Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

 \begin{rem} In Theorems \ref{thm:LSSS} and \ref{thm:EMSS}, we have dealt with {\it fibrations} of the type i) and of the type ii).
-We do not know whether the socond fibration is indeed the first one.
-Therefore, we have considered the two cases separately.
+We do not know whether the second notion of fibration coincides with the first notion.
+Therefore, we have considered the two cases separately. \end{rem}

-One might regard that an appropriate concept of a smooth relative CW-complex $i : A \to X$ enables us to obtain a map $i^* : \text{map}(X, Y) \to \text{map}(A, Y)$ with the homotopy extension property in $\mathsf{Diff}$ for a diffeological space $Y$, where $\text{map}(X, Y)$ and $\text{map}(A, Y)$ are endowed with functional diffeology.
-As consequence, we expect the spectral sequences as in Theorems \ref{thm:LSSS} and \ref{thm:EMSS} for the map $i^*$.
-We do not pursue this topic in this manuscript. \end{rem}